pbinkley/microcopying_1940/index.markdown

 sections of the agenda.</p>

 <p>The first question that we are asking ourselves here
-is: What are the major existing agencies and facilities for <span style="page" id="page21">[p.21]</span> microphotography in the United States and in foreign countries?
+is: What are the major existing agencies and facilities for <span class="page" id="page21">[p.21]</span> microphotography in the United States and in foreign countries?
 This is a rapid gathering of information.
 Some of those of course have been indicated just by way of example in the preliminary memorandum.
 Others have been indicated in considerably more detail in the additional memoranda that were